runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/how-to/call-contract.md

-# BridgeAndCall-Quickstart-guide

-# How to Call Any Contract on the Agglayer Using lxly.js
+# Call a contract from any Agglayer-connected chain

 This guide shows you how to bridge a contract call from one Layer 2 (L2) network (Cardona) to another (Silicon Sepolia) using the **lxly.js** library.
 We will cover: